wr1159/basedpay/README.md

-# Basepay
+# Basedpay

-Basepay is a payment solution on Base for both merchants and users to pay in cryptocurrency using Singapore Payment QR Codes.
+Basedpay is a payment solution on Base for both merchants and users to pay in cryptocurrency using Singapore Payment QR Codes.

 ## Repo